christopherhuntley/is135-docs/StagUpBootstrap/Part6.md

   </main>
 ```
-* In the `.navbar-nav` at the top of the page, set the links to point to the anchors for our new panels.
+* In the `.navbar-nav` at the top of the page, set the links to point to our new panels using id selectors.

   ```html
   <ul class="nav navbar-nav">